Single-bullet theory: Right to left trajectory from 6th floor window

 The HSCA concluded that Connally was not seated in the middle of his seat but was about 7–8 in to the left of that position.
 NASA Engineer Thomas Canning provided an analysis of the photograph taken by Hugh Betzner from the rear of the limousine a moment prior to the first shot.
 According to Betzner, he took the picture and began winding his camera to take another when the first shot sounded.
 It has been determined that Betzner's photograph was simultaneous with Zapruder frame 186.

-Canning could not see Connally's shoulder in Betzner's photograph and concluded that this meant that the shoulder was obscured by the person standing in front of Betzner.
+Canning could not see Connally's shoulder in Betzner's photograph and concluded that this meant his shoulder was obscured by the person standing in front of Betzner.
 This, he said, put the shoulder well to the left of Kennedy's midline putting his right armpit in line with a right-to-left path through his neck.
 The analysis and conclusion of Canning depends on the correctness of the assumption that Connally's shoulder would have been visible if the man in front of Betzner was not there.
 The photo taken by James Altgens from a similar angle earlier on Houston Street would seem to indicate that Connally's shoulder was below the line of sight.

 Chain of evidence

 Some critics have questioned the circumstances surrounding the bullet's discovery at Parkland Hospital.
 In a 1966 interview with author Josiah Thompson, one of the men who found the bullet, Parkland personnel director O.P.
-Wright, cast doubt on whether the bullet subsequently entered into evidence as CE 399 was the same bullet he held in his hand that day.
+Wright, cast doubt on whether it subsequently entered into evidence as CE 399 was the same bullet he held in his hand that day.
 Wright told Thompson that the bullet they found was point nosed, whereas CE 399 is round nosed.
-In 1964, both Wright and Darrel Tomlinson, a maintenance employee at Parkland who passed the bullet along to Wright, were shown the bullet and said the bullet in evidence appeared to be the same one as the bullet found on the stretcher, though neither could positively identify the bullet as the same one.
+In 1964, both Wright and Darrel Tomlinson, a maintenance employee at Parkland who passed the bullet along to Wright, were shown the bullet and said the bullet in evidence appeared to be the same one as the bullet found on the stretcher, although neither could positively identify the bullet as the same one.

-According to Kennedy's Secret Service agent, Paul E. Landis, when the presidential limousine was taken to Parkland hospital, he noticed that there was a bullet lodged in the seat behind where Kennedy had been sitting.
-He took this bullet and left it on Kennedy's stretcher, he said that he believes this was the same bullet which is said to have been discovered on Connally's gurney and which according to the single-bullet theory had struck Connally and then fallen out of his body.
+According to Kennedy's Secret Service agent, Paul E. Landis, when the presidential limousine was taken to Parkland hospital, he noticed there was a bullet lodged in the seat behind where Kennedy had been sitting.
+He took this bullet and left it on Kennedy's stretcher and said that he believes this was the same bullet which is said to have been discovered on Connally's gurney and which according to the single-bullet theory had struck Connally and then fallen out of his body.